andresgutgon/dotfiles/README.md

 ========
 This are the docfiles I use to set up my Terminal (iTerm).

+## Copy & paste from Nvim to Mac OSX
+Put in visual mode and select what you want.
+Then `+y` (Thanks ChatGPT 🤯, I've being living without this for years)

 ## iTerm
 Go to Preferences (⌘ + ,) > preferences and click the checkbox that says `Load preferences from a custom URL folder` then sync with a folder in your dotfiles.
 In my case it's called `iterm` how original.